mindspore-lab/mindcv/README.md

 >>> {'Top_1_Accuracy': 0.808343989769821, 'Top_5_Accuracy': 0.9527253836317136, 'loss': 0.8474242982580839}
 ```

-You can use mindcv.list_models() to find out all supported models, and apply any of them for your own tasks easily with the above scripts.

-For more scripts, see [examples/scripts](examples/scripts).
+You can use `mindcv.list_models()` to find out all supported models.
+It is easy to apply any of them to your  tasks with these scripts.
+For more examples, see [examples/scripts](examples/scripts).

 ## Tutorials
 We provide [jupyter notebook tutorials](tutorials) for